xuerik/engmentor101/_posts/blog/2014-12-15-How-To-Create-A-Website-With-GitHub.markdown

 Have you noticed anything about my website, so far?
 Yes, if you're thinking what I'm thinking, then you're absolutely right!
 My website is created entirely from scratch using GitHub and a template that I chose.
 I had no prior experience with HTML or CSS, but I learned more and more as I tried to modify text, layout and formatting of the website.

 You are now strong enough to face the wild, young grasshopper.
-I will leave with you a few valuable resources to playing around and adding to your website.
+I will leave with you a few valuable resources to play around and add to your website.

 [Markdown basics](https://help.github.com/articles/markdown-basics/)<br>
 [One of the best and biggest web development resources](http://www.w3schools.com/)